 The Company recognizes interest and penalties related to uncertain tax positions in its provision for income taxes in the consolidated statements of operations.
-For both the years ended December 31, 2018 and 2017, the Company had approximately \$0.1 million of accrued interest and penalties related to uncertain tax positions.
-The total amount of accrued liabilities related to uncertain tax positions that would affect the Company's effective tax rate, if recognized, is \$0.1 million and \$0.2 million as of December 31, 2018 and 2017, respectively.
-The reserves are included in long-term taxes payable and long-term deferred tax assets in the consolidated balance sheet as of December 31, 2018.
+For both the years ended December 31, 2019 and 2018, the Company had approximately \$0.1 million of accrued interest and penalties related to uncertain tax positions.
+The total amount of accrued liabilities related to uncertain tax positions that would affect the Company's effective tax rate, if recognized, is \$0.1 million and \$0.1 million as of December 31, 2019 and 2018, respectively.
+The reserves are included in long-term taxes payable and long-term deferred tax assets in the consolidated balance sheet as of December 31, 2019.

 The Tax Cuts and Jobs Act (the "Tax Act") was enacted on December 22, 2017.
 The Tax Act reduces the U.S. federal corporate tax rate from 35% to 21%, allows for 100% expensing of certain capital expenditures, and limits interest expense deductions beginning in 2018.
-The SEC staff issued SAB 118, which provides guidance on accounting for the tax effects of the Tax Act.
-SAB 118 provides a measurement period that should not extend beyond one year from the Tax Act enactment date for companies to complete the accounting under ASC 740.
-In accordance with SAB 118, a company must reflect the income tax effects of those aspects of the Tax Act for which the accounting under ASC 740 is complete.
-The Company's accounting for the following elements of the Tax Act is complete: reduction of U.S. federal corporate tax rate from 35% to 21%, 100% expensing of capital expenditures, and the interest expense limitation under Section 163j.
+The Securities and Exchange Commission issued Staff Accounting Bulletin No. 118 ("SAB 118"), which provides guidance on accounting for the tax effects of the Tax Act.
+SAB 118 provides a measurement period that should not extend beyond one year from the Tax Act enactment date for companies to complete the accounting under Accounting Standards Codification 740.
+In accordance with SAB 118, a company must reflect the income tax effects of those aspects of the Tax Act for which the accounting under Accounting Standards Codification 740 is complete.
+The Company's accounting for elements of the Tax Act is complete as of December 31, 2018, including a reduction of the U.S. federal corporate tax rate from 35% to 21%, 100% expensing of capital expenditures, and the interest expense limitation under Section 163(j).